Area code 867: Numbering plan area

+Area code 867 serves all points in the three Canadian territories, the Northwest Territories, Nunavut, and Yukon.
+It has the largest land area (3,921,739 km2) of any area code in the NANP.
+The territorial extent reaches 3,173 km from Cape Dyer on Baffin Island to the Alaska border, and 4,391 km from the south end of James Bay to the North Pole.
+The largest distances between exchanges are 2,200 km from Sanikiluaq to Grise Fiord, and 3,365 km from Beaver Creek to Pangnirtung.
+Four different official time zones are observed within the area: Eastern, Central, Mountain, and Pacific.

-Area code 867 is the most expensive geographic calling area in Canada.
-Iristel (the one major CLEC in the region) bills its subscribers in other area codes a 15¢/minute premium to call 1-867 numbers and charges a $20/year premium to issue a 1-867 number in-region instead of assigning the same subscriber any other Canadian area code.
+Telephone numbers in NPA 867 are the most expensive geographic destinations in Canada.
+Iristel, the major CLEC in the region, bills subscribers in other area codes a 15¢/minute premium to call 867-numbers, and charges a $20/year premium to issue a 867-number in-region instead of assigning the same subscriber any other Canadian area code.

-The digits were reportedly chosen to promote the theme "TOP of the world", as 867 spells TOP on a standard North American keypad.
+The digits of the area code were reportedly chosen to promote the theme "TOP of the world", as 867 spells TOP on a standard North American keypad.
 When combined with the NANP international dialing code 1, it spells 1867, which is the year of Canadian Confederation.